chayanforyou/usbasp/README.md

 # usbasp
-This is the modified version of USBasp firmware with automatic speed detection.
+This is the modified version of USBasp firmware with automatic clock (SCK) speed detection.